-King Dinis, by royal letter dated 10th May 1293, approves an insurance Exchange (mutualism) to support losses resulting from the use of ships in maritime trade
+King Dinis, by royal letter dated 10th May 1293, approves a Merchants Exchange (mutualism) to support losses resulting from the use of ships in maritime trade

 This first form of insurance in Portugal of 10th May 1293, determined that “…all Portuguese ships or not – carrying in Portuguese ports, bound for Flanders, England, Normandy, Brittany, and La Rochelle – would pay, to a common Exchange, 10 sterling wages if they had less than 100 tons and 20 wages if they had 100 or more.
 Destined for North Africa (beyond the sea), Seville or other parts, but ending up contributing to the above-mentioned regions would pay the same.